-HR (hot rolled) trimming is the cut off from the slitting machines which process coils for industrial manufacturing use.
+HR (hot rolled) trimming is the scrap metal produced from the slitting machines which process large coils to different sizes.
 When new HR coils are processed, they are cut to customer specifications and the off cut from the cutting die is know as HR trimming scrap.
+It is classed as a very high quality grade of bundle scrap metal.
+It is recycled and melted by steel manufacturing furnaces to produce new steel or the trimmed coils are used in cold drawing processes.

 The thickness and width of the HR trimming scrap is very important.
-If the trimming is too thick or too wide, then it becomes difficult to be used in the machinery.
 The ideal thickness of HR trimming should be around 2-6mm and the width should be in the range of 8-20mm.
-The profile should not be round or oval, but flat which makes it ideal to run through the rollers when re-using.
+The profile should not be round or oval, but flat.

 To sum up the ideal specification :